-Existing law requires the Department of Forestry and Fire Protection to develop, periodically update, and post on its internet website a guidance document on fuels management, as provided.
+Existing law requires the department to develop, periodically update, and post on its internet website a guidance document on fuels management, as provided.

-This bill would require, instead require the State Board of Forestry and Fire Protection, in consultation with the department, to develop, periodically update, and post on its internet website the guidance document.
-The bill would require, on or before January 1, 2023, the department state board, in consultation with the department, to update the guidance document to include suggestions for creating an ember-resistant zone within 5 feet of a structure, as provided.
+This bill would instead require the state board, in consultation with the department, to develop, periodically update, and post on its internet website the guidance document.
+The bill would require, on or before January 1, 2023, the state board, in consultation with the department, to update the guidance document to include suggestions for creating an ember-resistant zone within 5 feet of a structure, as provided.

+This bill would also make conforming changes and nonsubstantive changes.
 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.